 It must be noted that the number of employees that are employed under an organisation is not factored in while computing and deducting TDS on salary.

 Nonetheless, one can compute TDS on salaried income by following these basic steps –

 Calculate the total earnings an employee accrues over a year.
 Under this, one must make sure to include commission, perks, bonus, etc.

 Collect declarations from an employee regarding planned investments.
-By the end of the year, one must collect proof of investment from corroborating the same.
-Doing so, an employer can approve tax exemptions.
+By the end of the year, one must collect proof of investment by corroborating the same.
+By doing so, an employer can approve tax exemptions.

 The collected TDS must be deposited to the Central government by the employer.